jourquin/Nodus/README.md

 ## Build from sources

-The Nodus distribution can be build from the sources.
+The Nodus distribution can be built from the sources.
 Therefore, you need a Java Development Kit ([JDK version 7](http://www.oracle.com/technetwork/java/javase/downloads/index.html)) or above.
 You also need Apache [Ant](http://ant.apache.org/).
 Be sure JAVA_HOME points to your JDK and that ant is in your OS path.